 It is difficult to showcase all Headgears.
 Some traditional headgears are still worn in different parts of the world.
 There may be others which were used in the past but are only of historical significance today.
-With the change of style, shape and material used many people used some headgear even if it is for a fashion wear.
+With the change of style, shape and material used many people wore some headgear even if it is for a fashion purpose.

 Sukhdev Shukla (author) from Dehra Dun, India on April 22, 2013:

 Vellur, thanks for visiting.
 I am glad you liked headgears.

 iguidenetwork, I am glad you liked some of the headgears, specially the Pahlavi Crown.
 It is nice to see traditional things.
 Thanks for visiting.